CEO & Founder

 In her spare time, you will mostly find Marlene cooking recipes from her culinary book collection, grabbing a coffee with friends and occasionally opening a nice bottle of Portuguese white wine.

 Susanne divides her time between her beloved Portugal and her native country of Denmark.
 She has been a professional journalist since 1991 and has held different positions such as editor-in-chief, editorial manager, news editor and global climate correspondent.
-She has covered a large number of subjects and in recent years has focused on health, human development, leadership, digitalisation and climate.
+In recent years has focused on health, human development, leadership, digitalisation and climate.

 Labelled ‘the World’s geekiest mum’ by her two sons, she enjoys science fiction, fantasy, comics and especially Japanese animé and all things nerdy, but is at her happiest in nature, whether it is forest, mountains or by the sea.